Scripps Mercy Family Medicine Residency

 - Public health and nursing students from San Diego State University (SDSU)

-- Medical students from the Autonomous University of Baja California in Tijuana
+- Medical students from the Autonomous University of Baja California (UABC) in Tijuana

-The group meets in San Quintin in Baja California, Mexico, to provide medical care, health education and other public health projects.
+The group travels to San Quintin in Baja California, Mexico, to provide medical care, health education and other public health projects.
 This sustainable global health collaboration has served the community for more than 20 years and, as a resident, you can be a part of its continued growth and transformation.

 Group visits

-As a Centering Pregnancy certified program, our residents learn how to lead group prenatal visits.
+As a Centering Pregnancy certified program, our residents learn how to facilitate group prenatal visits.

 CenteringPregnancy is a group prenatal care and support program developed by the Centering Healthcare Institute.
 It brings pregnant women, who are due around the same time, out of exam rooms and into a comfortable group setting.
-The Centering model has benefits for patients, babies and providers, and has been shown to improve health outcomes, self-confidence and much more.
+The Centering model offers residents a unique continuity experience that includes prenatal care, delivery, postpartum, and interconception care to a group of women and their families.

 Areas of concentration (AOC)